fonoster/routr/docs/api/gateways/delete.md

-Removes an Agent resource from a persistent database.
+Removes a Gateway resource from a persistent database.
+Before removing a Gateway, ensure you have remove all of it child DIDs.
+Otherwise, this method returns a `FOUND_DEPENDENT_OBJECTS_RESPONSE`

 **URL**

-`/agents/{ref}`
+`/gateways/{ref}`

 **Method**